marioesparza0901/post-install-config/README.md

 </p>

 <p>
+h2></<h2>

 Finally, we can also create different help topics to allow tickets to be sent in the right category for our agents to work through.
-In reality, we will likely have to reassign the ticket to a more appropriate help topic as users don't usually choose the best one.
+In reality, we will likely have to reassign the ticket to a more appropriate help topic, as users don't usually choose the best one.
 But it's good to have options!
-Click on the Admin Panel at the top then Manage and then Add New Help Topic.
+Click on the Admin Panel at the top, then Manage, and then Add New Help Topic.
 </p>
 <br />